-The growth reference is widely used in pediatric practice, but not much is known about its performance in detecting growth disorders.97 A growth diagram defines the specificity of a single height measurement, but its sensitivity is unknown for even the most frequent diseases.
+The growth diagram is widely used in paediatric practice, but not much is known about its performance in detecting growth disorders.
+A growth diagram defines the specificity of a single height measurement, but its sensitivity is unknown for even the most frequent diseases.
 This is unfortunate because it precludes an informed discussion about referral criteria.
-Referral criteria have been develop and evaluated,^{98-101} but this has not prevented the appearance of widely different guidelines.
-For example, the recent UK guideline102 is based on just one universal height measurement at age five, whereas the Dutch consensus guidelines103 consist of multiple referral criteria covering infancy, childhood and adolescence.
+Referral criteria have been develop and evaluated 98,99,100,101, but this has not prevented the appearance of widely different guidelines.
+For example, the recent UK guideline 102 is based on just one universal height measurement at age five, whereas the Dutch consensus guidelines 103 consist of multiple referral criteria covering infancy, childhood and adolescence.
 All in all, current practice differs among practitioners, and practices are not founded on evidence.

-This issue was recently addressed by a new methodology for estimating sensitivity, specificity and median referral age for referral rules.104 Turner Syndrome was taken as a target disease, Three basic rules were investigated: (1) height SDS below a given cut point, (2) height SDS below a cut point but corrected for parental height, and (3) height SDS velocity below a given cut point.
-Using two longitudinal data sets, one for Turner syndrome and one reference, it was found that the parentally adjusted rule is superior to both others, with sensitivity near 70 percent and a specificity of 99.4 percent.
-Turner syndrome is, in some sense, an 'ideal condition' to show the methodology,105 but the principle can be adapted to other disorders covered by the chapters of this book.
+This issue was recently addressed by a new methodology for estimating sensitivity, specificity and median referral age for referral rules.
+Turner Syndrome was taken as a target disease, Three basic rules were investigated: 1) height SDS below a given cut point, 2) height SDS below a cut point but corrected for parental height, and 3) height SDS velocity below a given cut point.
+Using two longitudinal data sets, one for Turner Syndrome and one reference, it was found that the parentally adjusted rule is superior to both others, with sensitivity near 70% and a specificity of 99.4%.
+Turner Syndrome is, in some sense, an 'ideal condition' to show the methodology , but the principle can be adapted to other disorders covered by the chapters of this book.

 Implementing new screening protocols using growth references requires careful consideration of the current setting.
-An example is the new Dutch protocol for detecting overweight and obesity.106 Both overweight and obesity are defined in terms of BMI, yet existing practice in the Netherlands is based on the WfH chart.
+An example is the new Dutch protocol for detecting overweight and obesity.
+Both overweight and obesity are defined in terms of BMI, yet existing practice in The Netherlands is based on the WfH chart.
 It was considered undesirable to replace the WfH chart by the BMI diagram, as that would create a new obligation to calculate BMI for every child.
 The solution to this dilemma was to continue using WfH, and calculate BMI only for children that have a WfH SDS over +1 SD.
-For this reason, the 'normal range' on the Dutch WfH chart was chosen to be between -1 and

-+1 SD (cf. Figure 11.1).
-Figure 11.4 is a flow chart of the new protocol.
+For this reason, the 'normal range' on the Dutch WfH chart was chosen to be between -1 and +1 SD (c.f.
+Figure 13.1).
+Figure 13.4 is a flow chart of the new protocol.